-The Juice Joint, located at 323 Justison St. at the Wilmington Riverfront, will open later this summer and offer customers a taste of freshly pressed juice, smoothies and a health-conscious food menu.
+The Juice Joint, located at 323 Justison St. at the Wilmington Riverfront, is now open and offers customers a taste of freshly pressed juice, smoothies and a health-conscious food menu.
 The idea for the eatery came about after Wilson went to visit her daughter in California and tried her first fresh green juice.

 “I enjoyed it so much that I came back home and I started juicing,” she says.

 Wilson not only enjoyed the taste, but also the health benefits she felt from it.
 She introduced juicing to Sellers, as she suffers from complications from an auto-immune disease such as inflammation and body fatigue.
 When she began juicing regularly, she saw a huge difference in how she felt.

 “It’s just been beneficial overall for me,” Sellers says.

 The two women have worked together before on other businesses including a dance studio and Lush Oasis MedSpa & Retreat in Bear.
 This is their first venture into the restaurant world.
 With the overall changes in their physical and mental selves they credit to juicing, they knew it needed to be shared with their Northern Delaware community.

 The two decided on a Riverfront location as Wilson used to work in the area and felt something was missing in the food offerings.
 People living and working in the area needed more healthy options.

 “There’s a void down there for something like that,” Wilson says.

 The Juice Joint’s menu includes six signature juices and six signature smoothies.
 Wilson says customers have the option to customize to a certain degree, but will be guided through the process to make sure every drink is nutritious and delicious.